stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 <!------------------------- Write your answer here ---------------------------->

-Based on the operations performed, we have made progress towards understanding the primary characteristics of the forest ecosystem in each neighborhood.
-We have explored various aspects such as tree species distribution, planting dates, diameters, and the presence of root barriers.

-However, there are still some aspects that remain unclear.
-For instance, we may need to further investigate factors like tree health, biodiversity, and environmental conditions that contribute to the overall characteristics of the forest ecosystem.
+In the previous sections of this analysis, we have made progress toward understanding the primary characteristics of street trees in each neighbourhood.
+We have explored various aspects such as tree most common species, planting dates, diameters and root barriers, which However, it seems to be a small portion .
+For instance, we may need to investigate further factors and environmental conditions that contribute to the overall characteristics of the urban tree ecosystem.

-To refine the research question, we could consider specifying certain characteristics (e.g., tree diversity, age distribution) or focusing on specific neighborhoods for a more in-depth analysis.
+To refine the research question, we could consider specifying certain characteristics (e.g., tree diversity, age distribution) or focusing on specific neighbourhoods for a more in-depth analysis.

 The research questions related to tree species distribution, planting dates, and the presence of root barriers are yielding interesting results.
-These factors provide valuable insights into the composition and management of the forest ecosystem in each neighborhood.
-Further exploration of these aspects may lead to a more comprehensive understanding of the overall ecosystem characteristics.
+These factors provide valuable insights into the composition and management of the urban tree ecosystem in each neighbourhood.
+Further exploring these aspects may lead to a more comprehensive understanding of the overall characteristics.
 <!----------------------------------------------------------------------------->

 # Task 2: Tidy your data